Human Resources Home / Staff Benefits / Important Notices and Changes

 If you have declined enrollment for yourself or your dependents (including your spouse) because of other

-health insurance or group health plan coverage, you may be able to enroll yourself and your dependents in
+health insurance or group health plan coverage, you may be able to enroll yourself and your/or

 contributing toward your or your dependents' other coverage).
 However, you must request enrollment within

 30 days after your or your dependents' other coverage ends (or after the employer stops contributing toward